-Heat rash is miserable.
-It is a ridiculously common malady that will probably hit everyone at some time in their life.
+Heat rash isn’t fun.
+I would like to say it always happens at the worst time.
+But, as it turns out, there is simply no good time at all to develop heat rash.
+Heat rash is a ridiculously common malady that will more than likely hit everyone at some time in their life.
 It’s actually most likely to happen just before (or during) a nice tropical bikini/banana hammock wearin’ vacation.
 Or, failing that, some random time when you’re just hoping to look all hot and stuff.
 Let’s face it: Not only is heat rash incredibly uncomfortable, it’s quite ugly and embarrassing.
 Heat rash may also show up as inner thigh burn, also known as chub rub.

 Heat Rash Symptoms